ClippGG/dbl-votes/README.md

 # dbl-votes

-This is a Node.js package that allows you to listen for vote events from the Top.gg API.
+This is a Node.js package that allows you to listen for vote events from the Top.gg API and easily store them in a database.

 ## Installation